 Mapuche director, scriptwriter and producer.
 She has taught film and screenwriting at the Catholic University, University of Chile and Escuela de Cine.
 Her first short movie, Saint John`s Eve (2013), was awarded at Clermont-Ferrand.
 Claudia made her debut at feature film direction with Bad Influence (2016).
 My Brothers Dream Awake is her second feature film.

 Born in Portugal in 1980.
 She studied at the creativity and artistic creation program of Calouste Gulbenkian Foundation, in Lisbon.
 Alongside her work as a director, Cláudia develops a career as a photographer and is a guest professor at AR.CO and Catholic University of Porto.
-She made the documentaries In the Darkness of the Theater I Take Off My Shoes (2016), presented at Cinéma du Réel, and Ama-san (2016), awarded at the film festivals DocLisboa and Karlovy Vary.
+She made the documentaries In the Darkness of the Theater I Take Off My Shoes (2016), presented at Cinéma du Réel, Ama-san (2016), awarded at the film festivals DocLisboa and Karlovy Vary, and Amor Fati (2020, 45th Mostra), presented at Rotterdam Film Festival.

 Born in Curitiba, Paraná, Brazil.
 He studied cinema at the University of California, in Los Angeles, a time he also worked as an intern at the famous Roger Corman production company.
 Borrelli started his career as a director of advertising films.
 He was part of the cast of the film Pixadores (2014, 39th Mostra).
 Vultures is his first feature film.